Accredited Buyer Representative (ABR)

 - And, complete the designation application (see REBAC.net).

 Designees may be easily located at REALTOR.com by consumers and at REALTOR.org for referrals.
 Earn the ABR and receive:

 - And, exclusive invitations to events.
 Click here to see what some recent participants had to say.
 Click here to watch a video from ABR instructor Roseann Farrow.

 Accredited Buyer Representative

 Discover how to become an efficient and profitable buyer’s representative, providing the quality of service and degree of fidelity today’s buyers expect.
 Satisfies New York State two-hour agency coursework requirement.
-You will:

 - Gain a thorough understanding of agency relationships, policy options and disclosure requirements.

 - Learn how to avoid conflicts of interest and reduce your legal liability.

 - Develop negotiating skills and build buyer commitment.